Interpreting the 95 GeV di-photon and di-tau Excesses in the Georgi-Machacek Model: Numerical results

-From the bottom panels of Fig.~\ref{fig:2}, The distributions of the oblique Peskin-Takeuchi parameters $T$, $S$, and $U$ differ significantly among the three sample classes.
-This is fairly straightforward.
-The $T$ parameter is often regarded as a sensitive probe of custodial symmetry breaking.
-In the GM model, custodial symmetry is preserved at tree level, so the primary contributions to $T$ come from mass splittings within the triplet and quintuplet states.
-For all samples, the custodial symmetry is nearly exact, resulting in $T \approx 0$.
-For larger $v_\Delta$ or varying $\alpha$, mixing between the light scalar $H$ and the 125 GeV Higgs can shift the masses of certain scalars up or down, leading to mass differences within custodial multiplets and thus deviations in $T$.
-The $S$ parameter represents corrections to the $Z$ boson self-energy and its mixing, arising from new physics states.
-In GM model, $S$ parameter is sensitive to light charged scalars ($H_3^\pm$, $H_5^\pm$, $H_5^{\pm\pm}$), which shown in Fig~\ref{fig:3}.
-When the light scalar $H$ has a larger triplet component, for example in the region $\alpha \approx 1$, loop effects are enhanced, leading to more significant deviations in $S$.
-Conversely, if the 125 GeV Higgs remains SM-like, for example $\alpha \simeq 2.1$ and large $v_\Delta$, the new states are heavier or have smaller mixing, resulting in smaller corrections to $S$.
+where $\mathcal{O}_{S,P}$ denote scalar and pseudoscalar operators.
+The corresponding branching ratio depends predominantly on $|C_{10}|^2$ in the absence of large scalar contributions~\cite{Bobeth:2013uxa,Hermann:2013kca}.
+In the GM model, the charged scalars $H_3^\pm$, $H_5^\pm$, and $H_5^{\pm\pm}$ modify both $C_7$ and $C_{10}$ at the one-loop level.
+However, the loop functions entering $\Delta C_7$ and $\Delta C_{10}$ differ in structure and interfere differently with the SM contributions.
+For the parameter region relevant to the 95~GeV interpretation, the charged-scalar contribution tends to shift $C_7$ and $C_{10}$ in opposite effective directions relative to their SM values, leading to the nearly linear anti-correlation observed in Fig.~\ref{fig:obs1}.
+Turning to the EW oblique measurements, the $T$ parameter is often considered a sensitive probe of custodial symmetry breaking.
+In the GM model, custodial symmetry is preserved at tree level, so the main contributions to $T$ arise from mass splittings within the triplet and quintuplet states.
+For all samples, custodial symmetry remains nearly exact, resulting in $T \approx 0$.
+However, for larger $v_\Delta$ or varying $\alpha$, mixing between the light scalar $H$ and the 125 GeV Higgs can shift the masses of certain scalars, causing mass differences within custodial multiplets and leading to deviations in $T$.
+The $S$ parameter reflects corrections to the $Z$ boson self-energy and its mixing, originating from new physics states.
+In the GM model, the $S$ parameter is sensitive to light charged scalars.
+When the light scalar $H$ has a larger triplet component, such as in the region $\alpha \sim -\pi/3$, loop effects are enhanced, resulting in more significant deviations in $S$.
+Conversely, when the 125~GeV Higgs boson is near the alignment limit, such as for $\alpha \sim \pi/3$ and a small triplet vacuum expectation value $v_\Delta$, the scalar sector is dominated by the doublet component, and mixing with the triplet states is suppressed.
+In this regime, the additional custodial multiplet scalars either become heavier or couple more weakly to the electroweak gauge bosons.
+As a result, their loop-induced contributions to the gauge-boson self-energies are reduced, leading to smaller corrections to the oblique parameter $S$.